 Depending on what kind of motorcycle your ride, your shifter lever may be in a vulnerable spot and is a risk of breaking if you dump your motorcycle.

 Side note: When I say “dump” your bike, or “laid down” it doesn’t necessarily refer to a crash.
 Inexperienced riders can get caught by surprise when riding super slow through gravel, or you could have a foot slip out from under you.
-Sometime bikes fall over for no apparent reason.
+Sometimes bikes fall over for no apparent reason.
 It happens to every rider at least once.

 Back to the shifter lever.
 They can break.
 So, go out and buy a replacement shifter to include in your tool kit.
 If your shifter includes a tie rod, consider including that too in case it gets damaged or bent.
 Make sure you know how to install it and include the necessary wrench size or hex key in your tool roll.

 It’s a good idea to carry several different types of tape with you.
-Duct tape, electrical tape and self sealing tape.
+Duct tape, electrical tape and self-sealing tape.
 A roll of electrical tape usually isn’t very large so a regular roll will fit in your tool kit without a problem.
 Duct tape rolls are generally too large to carry so, take a few feet of tape and re-roll it onto a pencil, remove the pencil when you’re done.
 Now you have a decent length of duct tape handy.

 10. Battery Jump Starter

-Make sure you know how to access your battery and that you included the necessary tools in your on-board tool kit.
+Make sure you know how to access your battery and that you included the necessary tools in your onboard tool kit.

 11. Extra Bulbs

 For those of you who use low profile, led turn signals, consider including a replacement in your maintenance kit.
 While they are a little more difficult to replace than a bulb, at least you’ll be safe and on the road again.
 Like always, know what tools you will need to do the repair.
-Will you need a small phillips screwdriver, or a hex key?
+Will you need a small Phillips screwdriver or a hex key?
 How about a small standard screwdriver to use on the connectors.
 Pack them with you.